Learning Structural Representations for Recipe Generation and Food Retrieval: Experiments

 Since Recipe1M has different data components from standard MS-COCO dataset \cite{chen2015microsoft}, it is hard to implement some prior image captioning models in Recipe1M.
 To the best of our knowledge, \cite{salvador2019inverse} is the only recipe generation work on Recipe1M dataset, where they use the Encoder-Decoder architecture.
 Based on the ingredient and image features, they generate the recipes with transformer \cite{vaswani2017attention}.

 The SGN model we proposed is an extension of the baseline model, which learns the sentence-level tree structure of target recipes by an unsupervised approach.
 We infer the tree structures of recipes before language generation, adding an additional module on the baseline model.
 It means that our proposed SGN can be applied to many other deep model architectures and vision-language datasets.
 We test the performance of SGN with two ingredient encoders, 1) non-pretrained word embedding model and 2) pretrained BERT model.
 Word embedding model is used in \cite{salvador2019inverse}, trained from scratch.
 BERT model \cite{devlin2018bert} is served as another baseline, to test if SGN can improve language generation performance further under a powerful encoder.
 We use ResNet-50 in both two baseline models.
+The recipe generation results are shown in Table \ref{tab:main}.